Italian nouns

 • valigia / valigie (suitcase suitcases)

-If there is a a consonant before –cia and –gia, we form the plural by changing the vowel -A with -E, after we have cancelled the vowel -I.
+If there is a a consonant before -cia and -gia, we form the plural by cancelling the vowel I and changing the vowel A with E.

 • arancia / arance (orange oranges)